 "He'll hate me."

 "He'll hate both of us.
 But only at first."
-He reached out with one finger and stroked her cheek.
+He reached out and stroked her cheek.
 "I don't suppose you've got a couch I can sleep on tonight?
 I may need a place to crash."

 "How can you be so calm about this?
-This is your brother!"
+He's your brother!"

 "How do you know?"

-He bent his head and kissed her again, a soft kiss of reassurance.
-"He told me to keep looking for her.
-And he said if I ever found her, don't let her get away again."
+"Because he told me to keep looking for her.
+And he said if I ever found her, I shouldn't let her get away again."

-He smiled contentedly.
+He smiled contentedly and drew her into his arms again.
 "And, he was right.
 Never again."